The-OpenROAD-Project/OpenROAD-flow-scripts/tools/AutoTuner/README.md

 ### Upgrade deployment

-After the initial deployment, if you change the values inside `./helm-chart` you will need to upgrade the configuration stored at the Kubernetes cluster.
+After the initial deployment, if you change the values inside `./helm-chart` you need to upgrade the configuration stored at the Kubernetes cluster.

 ```bash
 helm upgrade autotuner ./helm-chart